d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 Command (m for help):
 ```
-To keep the same numbers as with fdisk, we skip partition 4.
+With gdisk we will skip partition 4 to keep the same numbers as with the fdisk demo.
+Otherwise we wouldn't do that.
 ```bash
 # GDISK
 Command (? for help): n